 Just-in-time Ecology of Interdisciplinarity: Working with 'Viral Imaginations' in Pandemic Times

-Lauren Stetz, Karen Keifer-Boyd, and Michele Mekel
+Lauren Stetz, Karen Keifer-Boyd, Michele Mekel

 (In our numerous collaborative works, we rotate our names as there is no first author.)